 The Poynton Relief Road scheme planning application was submitted in 2016.
-The road would link London Road South (A523) to the A6 to Manchester Airport Relief Road (A6MARR), thereby relieving congestion in Poynton and acting as a catalyst to deliver Local Plan sites.
-This scheme will help to attract necessary investment into the area.
+The road would link London Road South (A523) and the A555 (proposed SEMMMS) thereby relieving congestion in Poynton and acting as a catalyst to deliver Local Plan sites.
+This scheme will connect the relief road to the A6 to Manchester Airport Relief Road, attracting necessary investment into the area.
 This will improve the connectivity of the road network in Poynton to larger service and employment areas.

 The A6 through Disley is a key arterial route between the Peak District and eastwards to Greater Manchester, North Cheshire and the strategic road network.
 As such significant levels of general traffic and HGVs use this route through Disley village.
 A package of mitigation measures is being brought forward in Disley in respect of increasing traffic flows as a result of the A6MARR scheme.
 The ongoing SEMMMS work will consider further multimodal options to improve travel on both the A6 and A523 corridors.
-There is a longstanding desire for an improved A6 route to bypass Disley.
-Development of this scheme will require inter-authority working involving Cheshire East, Derbyshire and Stockport councils to define an appropriate solution.

-The main link between the town and the strategic road network is the A523 connecting Poynton to

-Hazel Grove, the A6 and Macclesfield.
+The main link between the town and the strategic road network is the A523 connecting Poynton to Hazel Grove, the A6 and Macclesfield.
 Congestion on the A523 and A5149 junctions are acknowledged to contribute to a perception of severance within the town centre.
 In an attempt to address this Fountain Place in the town centre has been improved in to a shared space arrangement.
 While this has led to a reduction in queuing and reduced flows have improved air quality and traffic noise there is still a significant number of vehicles passing through Poynton Town Centre every day.